UoB-COMSM0166/2026-group-27/README.md

   * Negative usability statements, such as “Too complex” (Q2 = 1.4) and “Need technical support” (Q4 = 1.2), received low scores, indicating        that users did not find the game too difficult or confusing.

   * The lowest positive score was for “Felt confident” (Q9 = 4.3/5).
-While still high, this indicates that some players may require clearer in-game feedback to feel fully confident in their gameplay decisions.
+While still high, this indicates that some players may require clearer in-game feedback to feel fully confident during gameplay.

 Overall, these results suggest that usability is unlikely to negatively impact the gameplay experience.

 ## 6.3 Code Testing

-To ensure the prototype remained stable during user evaluations, we performed several rounds of technical testing to verify the game logic before participants accessed the build.
+To ensure the prototype was stable during user evaluations, performed several rounds of technical testing to verify the game logic before participants played the game to ensure we get more accurate results with the model being as close to being done as we want it to be, closer to the end product.

 * Input Handling Tests: We performed unit tests on the keyboard event listeners to ensure consistent response times.
 This led to the identification of the focus-handling bug regarding the "Enter" key.
 We subsequently modified the code to ensure the game canvas automatically captures input focus upon loading.